Skip to content

 Privacy + data handling

-Anonymous use stores everything in your browser's localStorage — nothing leaves your device.
-If you sign in, your tank data syncs via Supabase, scoped per-user with row-level security.
+Anonymous use stores everything in the browser's localStorage; nothing leaves the device.
+Signing in syncs tank data via Supabase, scoped per-user with row-level security.
 Email is required for sign-in; password recovery is handled by Supabase.

 Vercel Analytics is enabled for aggregate pageview + custom-event data (tank created, preset loaded, share-link copied).
 No personally identifiable information is collected.
 No third-party tracking.